NickM101/GinJuice/README.md

 [important]
-- Remove the names in tab navigation
 - Sticky header in home
-- Center the row items in home
 - Change Logo
 - On Notifications remove the tab, make it full screen
 - Introduce riverpod as sign in